 Who should I contact first with IRB questions?

-Investigators should contact their center representative which may be found here (www.nova.edu/irb/membership.html).
+Investigators should contact their college representative which may be found here (www.nova.edu/irb/membership.html).

 Do I need to make 23 copies?